Nehassaiu deGannes

 Written & Performed by Nehassaiu deGannes

-In this one-woman show, Nehassaiu deGannes gives voice to experiences of immigration, displacement, enslavement and resistance, from a brilliant multiplicity of perspectives by playing more than a dozen characters drawn from history, personal memory and present day interviews.
-Part docu-drama, part ritual theater, part mythic-extravaganza, Door Of No Return is full of surprises.
-This play defies the segregation of American histories and invites us all to stand at the crossroads.
+In this one-woman show, Nehassaiu deGannes gives voice to experiences of immigration, displacement, enslavement and resistance, from a brilliant multiplicity of perspectives by embodying more than a dozen characters drawn from history, personal memory and present day interviews.
+Part docu-drama, part ritual theater––– this play defies the segregation of American histories and invites us all to stand at the crossroads.

 photo credit: donna maria bruton